Please find below a list of Frequently Asked Questions (FAQs) about the Blandford Hill Eco Hub and their answers.

 15. What are you considering in terms of community benefits?

-If and when the project is built, Naturalis would provide funding for local projects and is asking the community to come forward with ideas.
+Following construction, Naturalis would provide funding for local projects and is asking the community to come forward with ideas.
 We have already been asked to consider adding solar panels to the south-facing roofs at Dunbury Church of England Academy in Winterborne Whitechurch.
 Others have raised the current concern of cars speeding through the village and supporting the provision of a speed camera could also be considered, for example.

 16. What happens at the end of the eco hub’s life?